Bachelor of Medicine, Bachelor of Surgery

 Where have I worked and trained?

 My first house officer post was in the Professorial Unit at Guys Hospital where I worked for Professor David Poswillo.
 This position provided me with early inspiration and confirmed my intention to pursue a surgical career.
 Following this I took a Senior House Officer post (SHO) in Oral Surgery in the East of England before returning to medical school.
 Whilst at medical school I undertook numerous locum positions to fund my medical studies and widen my clinical experience.
+I gained my FDSRCS whilst at medical school.

 After my medical and surgical house officer posts, my basic surgical training (BST) was at The Royal Surrey County Hospital in Guildford where I gained experience in Accident & Emergency Medicine, Trauma and Orthopaedic Surgery, Urology, Colorectal Surgery and Upper GI Surgery as an SHO.
 Following this rotation I passed the FRCS, Clinical Surgery in General, on my first sitting.